Arthur-Rankin/CompSci-1/Readme.md

     - numericArray program:
         - performing sum, average, highest, and lowest algorithms on numeric arrays
     - displayArray7 program:
-        - function that should accept a 2D array and display it's contents on the screen.
+        - programs that has a function that should accepts a 2D array and displays its contents on the screen.
 The function also works for any 2D array with 7 columns.